GoogleCloudPlatform/generative-ai/gemini/sample-apps/accelerating_product_innovation/Readme.md

 ## Introduction

-he consumer goods companies need to assimilate various sources of information including competitive insights, consumer sentiments from reviews/feedback, emerging trends, reasons why certain products are bestsellers and why certain products don't sell, what customers like or dislike about etc. to draft new product ideas which can then be reviewed, prototypes, tested, manufactured, market, and sell.
+The consumer goods companies need to assimilate various sources of information including competitive insights, consumer sentiments from reviews/feedback, emerging trends, reasons why certain products are bestsellers and why certain products don't sell, what customers like or dislike about etc. to draft new product ideas which can then be reviewed, prototypes, tested, manufactured, market, and sell.
 The journey from idea to product on a shelf can take anywhere from a couple months to a couple years!
 In fast and dynamic markets there is a need to,

 - shorten lead time for new product development; and
 - achieve draft ideas in bulk with minimal or without human-in-the-loop